P465-Team8/EventVenue/README.md

 This is P465 Team 8 repository for the Event/Venue project.

 ## Current State of Project
 Right now, the code is the result of following [this](https://towardsdatascience.com/build-deploy-a-react-flask-app-47a89a5d17d9) tutorial.
 Running locally, App.js runs at http://localhost:3000/ and going to httplocalhost:3000/flask/hello works as the example.
 On Heroku, the index page does not load, however going to /flask/hello does work, indicating that at least flask is running.
+Registration, login, and a personal profile routes have all been added to the backend.

 ## Using Git
 1. Do your work in a [new branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).